CygenceTech/content-ops-starter/content/pages/cloud-security.md

         tagline: ''
         subtitle: ''
         text: >
-          ETECH Cloud Security is a multilayered security solution leveraging an extensive set of systems hardening, threat prevention and detection technologies as well as machine learning and behavioral analysis to provide advanced attack protection.
+          Cygence AI Cloud Security is a multilayered security solution leveraging an extensive set of systems hardening, threat prevention and detection technologies as well as machine learning and behavioral analysis to provide advanced attack protection.
 It enables you to maximize remote work protection, build resilience against sophisticated ransomware attacks and breaches, and grow profits.
         actions: []
         colors: bg-dark-fg-light
         styles: